ethyca/fides/docs/fides/docs/fides_resources.md

 An organization is a logical grouping of resources, and all resources must belong to an organization.
 Fides includes a default organization with an id of 1.

-=== "Example Manifest"
+=== Example Manifest

     ```yaml
     organization:
-      fides_key: "test_organization"
+      fides_key: test_organization
-      name: "Test Organization"
+      name: Test Organization
-      description: "A test organization used to check the validity of changes."
+      description: A test organization used to check the validity of changes.
     ```

 | Name | Type | Description |